TheRoddyWMS/Roddy/.gitlab/issue_templates/bug.md

 If necessary, also describe the expected behavior.

 The more information you provide, the easier it will be to understand the problem!
 -->

 ## Severity

 <!--
-Describp the impact of the bug in detail and classify the criticality.
+Describe the impact of the bug in detail and classify the criticality.

 If that is not possible, yet, discuss this with the stakeholders, and then update the information here.